📞

 How Dimmable Lighting Works

-Dimmable lights contain internal components that adjust light output based on how much electrical current reaches them.
-Here’s what happens:
+Dimmable lights adjust their output based on the electrical signal they receive.
+Here's what happens:

 What You Need for a Dimmable Setup